The Fantastic Flying Journey: Background

 Durrell based the character of Great-Uncle Lancelot on himself.
 His brother Perceval was loosely based on his brother Lawrence.

 The personality of the animals in the book usually reflects Durrell's opinion about those species.
 For example, the gorillas have a lovable personality because Durrell was on good terms with his gorillas at the Jersey Zoo.
 On the contrary, the camel is rude and nasty because when Durrell worked at Whipsnade Zoo, he was bitten by a camel.

 TV series adaptation

-In 2001, a 2D-animated children's television show was produced by Two Sides TV and TV-Loonland AG based on the book.
+In 2001, a 2D-animated children's television show was produced by Two Sides TV and German animation production/distribution firm TV-Loonland AG based on the book.
 In addition to the original plot, a villain called Lucretia Moore follows Lancelot and the children in their air balloon, and tries to sabotage their attempts to find Perceval, so she can steal the magic dust.
 She wants it for her own benefits as the head of the world's largest pet food company.
 Lucretia follows the balloon with her spineless subordinate assistant in a modern helicopter.
 In each episode, Lucretia manages to hinder the groups travels but they always get away in the knick of time.

 The television series was broadcast in the UK and Australia.